Tyarporn/aws-end-of-life-warning-dashboard/README.md

 ```
 aws cloudformation delete-stack --stack-name <stack-name>
 ```
-You can also delete the CloudFormation stack in VS Code by right clicking the project in the AWS Explorer pane as shown below:
+Alternatively, you can also delete the CloudFormation stack in VS Code by right clicking the project in the AWS Explorer pane as shown below:
 ![img](assets/samdeletess.png)